SpykerNZ/one-pace-for-plex/pull_request_template.md

 ## Describe your changes

 ## Checklist for submitting new .nfo files
+- [ ] I have removed the old .nfo files that are being replaced
-- [ ] I have validated that the .nfo file works correctly in Plex
+- [ ] I have validated that the new .nfo file works correctly in Plex
 - [ ] I have updated the README, fixing the list of current missing episodes
 - [ ] I have modified exceptions.json, removing any exceptions no longer required